hypre-space/hypre/src/docs/usr-manual/ch-intro.rst

 problem and to provide natural interfaces for them to pass the data that defines their linear system into hypre.
 Essentially, these conceptual interfaces can be considered convenient utilities for helping a user build a matrix data structure for hypre solvers and preconditioners.
-The top row of :ref:`fig-ls-interface` illustrates a number of conceptual interfaces.
+The top row of :numref:`fig-ls-interface` illustrates a number of conceptual interfaces.
 Generally, the conceptual interfaces are denoted by different types of computational grids, but other application features might also be used, such as geometrical information.
-For example, applications that use structured grids (such as in the left-most interface in :ref:`fig-ls-interface`) typically view their linear problems in terms of stencils and grids.
+For example, applications that use structured grids (such as in the left-most interface in :numref:`fig-ls-interface`) typically view their linear problems in terms of stencils and grids.
 On the other hand, applications that use unstructured grids and finite elements typically view their linear problems in terms of elements and element stiffness matrices.
 Finally, the right-most